WSPRA 2017 Fall Conference

 ENGAGING CULTURALLY AND LINGUISTICALLY DIVERSE FAMILIES: A COURAGEOUS CONVERSATION

 Tere Masiarchin is a highly sought-after consultant in the field of Language and Culture.
-She will guide us in understanding how to best reach out to and connect with diverse families.
-A panel discussion will follow featuring individuals who work with and represent the diverse populations we seek to better understand.
+She guided us in understanding how to best reach out to and connect with diverse families.
+A panel discussion followed featuring individuals who work with and represent the diverse populations we seek to better understand.

 - We’re Engaged!
 One District’s Commitment to ACP